tpatricksullivan/shakespca/README.md

 # shakespca
-Model to categorize shakespeare plays for MSCA Linear Algebra class using Principal Component Analysis
+Model to categorize Shakespeare plays for MSCA Linear Algebra class using Principal Component Analysis